-34 A structure which combines a traditional loan with a revenue-based "kicker" to compensate for the added risk.
+A structure which combines a traditional loan with a revenue-based "kicker" to compensate for the added risk.
 Instead of owning a percentage of the business (as would be the case with an equity investor), the royalty investor takes a percentage of the company's revenue for a fixed period to increase its return potential.
+A variation on debt royalty structured but modified to fit the realities of investing in emerging or frontier markets by adding four key features: (1) payments tied to cash flow; (2) a "honeymoon"

-35 A variation on debt royalty structured but modified to fit the realities of investing in emerging or frontier markets by adding four key features: (1) payments tied to cash flow; (2) a "honeymoon" or grace period to allow capital to go to work typically 6-18 months; (3) a fixed payoff amount at end of investment period to increase upside on loan and; (4) term sheet covenants to align payment terms with cash flow cycle of the business.
+payment terms with cash flow cycle of the business.